Matty-El/velo-route/README.md

 2. Set up Heroku: create a Heroku account and create a new app and select your region.
 3. Deployment method 'Github'
     - Click on the **Connect to GitHub** section in the deploy tab in Heroku.
-        - Search your repository to connect with it.
+        - Search for your Github repository to connect to it.
-        - When your repository appears click on **connect** to connect your repository with the Heroku.
+        - When your repository appears click on **connect** to connect your repository to Heroku.
     - Go to the settings app in Heroku and go to **Config Vars**.
 Click on **Reveal Config Vars**.
         - Enter the variables contained in your env.py file. it is about: **IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME**
 4. Push the requirements.txt and Procfile to repository.